Securing your web browser

 - Safari: supports what Apple calls Intelligent Tracking Prevention (ITP)

 Firefox:Firefox can no longer be trusted with data privacy.
 They have finally given in and changed their policy around data privacy.
-One day they just deleted the part of their FAQ that confirmed they never sell your data.
+One day they just deleted the part of their FAQ that used to say they never sell your data.

 Important Settings